belumume/code-genesis-play/README.md

 4. **Download & play** - Download the game files and run locally with `python main.py` (requires Python + pygame)

 ### 🏆 Built for the Lovable AI Showdown
-This project showcases the power of Claude 4 Opus in autonomous software creation, demonstrating how AI can be a true creative partner in game development.
+This project showcases the power of Claude 4 Sonnet in autonomous software creation, demonstrating how AI can be a true creative partner in game development.

 ---